Treating Fear Of Swallowing (Phagophobia) with hypnotherapy

 He also discovered that Yoga helped him unwind at night after his shift and that as well as the MP3 improved sleep.
 Hina found that limiting socialising to just one person at a time helped her feel calmer.
 Week after week John’s anxiety levels didn’t change much, some weeks were good, others not so much.
 By session 6 although he wanted to carry on, I did use Hina as an example of how he needs to really find ways of relaxing and not constantly test his anxiety.

 Hina however made fantastic improvements.
 Each week she scaled herself higher and higher up the scale until she was a 9 by session 6.
 She was now going out and eating out normally with family.
-She was gaining some weight she’d previously lost and was also eating more healthily.
-She was carrying on her coursework and looking forward to finding a new job in the new year.
+Gaining some weight she’d previously lost and was also eating more healthily.
+Carrying on her coursework and looking forward to finding a new job in the new year.
 She carried on with top up sessions because she found the hypnotherapy so effective.
 John however kept forgetting he had sessions booked and in the end we called it a day.

 Hectic lifestyle